-Your equipment is completely sanitized every time you use the SoClean.
+Your equipment is completely cleaned every time you use the SoClean.
 However, the SoClean will not remove facial oils or dust or other foreign materials.
 You should hand wash your equipment with the pre-wash solutions every 5-6 weeks.

 10. Does the SoClean get rid of facial oils on my mask?

 The SoClean will inhibit facial oil build-up, but it will not remove the oils.
-Although the SoClean will sanitize and kill any germs, bacteria or other pathogens on your mask, some inert residue can be left behind.
+Although the SoClean will clean and kill any germs, bacteria or other pathogens on your mask, some inert residue can be left behind.
 You may need to wipe off your mask from time to time, or even use the pre-wash provided.

 11. If I wash my equipment mask before putting it into the SoClean, does it have to be completely dry?